 Autism is a lifelong developmental disability that affects how the brain processes information and the way a person communicates with, and relates to, other individuals and the world around them.

 Autistic Spectrum Condition was first described as a condition demonstrated by a pattern of abnormal behaviour observed in children by Leo Kanner in 1943.
-Since then research has led to a broadening of the understanding of this disorder to what we now consider as a spectrum or continuum, which means that, while all individuals with autism share three main areas of difficulty, their condition will affect them in different ways. buy modafinil australia It is often described as a triad of impairments (Wing, Gould 1979) are:
+Since then research has led to a broadening of the understanding of this disorder to what we now consider as a spectrum or continuum, which means that, while all individuals with autism share three main areas of difficulty, their condition will affect them in different ways. where to buy prednisone uk It is often described as a triad of impairments (Wing, Gould 1979) are:

 The difficulties include using and understanding verbal and non-verbal language, such as gestures, facial expressions and tone of voice.